SocialMedia.org Health Qualifications

-SocialMedia.
-Health is the only community for people who lead social media at major hospitals.
+SocialMedia.org Health is a leadership community for people running social media at major hospitals.

 The Eligibility Requirements

-Members are usually VPs, directors, or managers with authority over their social media program.
+Members are experienced senior leaders with authority over their programs.

 Additional membership requirements:

-- Full-time employee: All members must be full-time employees.
-At no time may consultants, contractors, agencies, part-time employees, or any other outsiders participate.
+- Full-time employees.
+All members must be full-time employees.
+At no time may consultants, contractors, vendors, part-time employees, or any other outsiders participate.

 Who Can’t Participate